MLOps Blog

 • Simplified containerization

-All in all, Kuberflow is a full-fledged solution for the development and deployment of end-to-end ML workflows.
+All in all, Kuberflow is a full-fledged solution for the development and deployment of end-to-end machine learning workflows.

-MLflow is an open-source platform for machine learning engineers to manage the ML lifecycle through experimentation, deployment, and testing.
-MLflow comes in handy when you want to track the performance of your models.
+MLflow is an open-source platform for machine learning engineers to manage the machine learning lifecycle through experimentation, deployment, and testing.
+MLflow comes in handy when you want to track the performance of your machine learning models.
 It’s like a dashboard, one place where you can:

 • store model metadata, and